OpenIxia/aws-cyperf/README.md

-# aws-keysight
+# aws-cyperf
-Deployment examples for Keysight on Amazon Web Services
+Deployment examples for Keysight CyPerf on Amazon Web Services